Tour leading by well trained team

 The Manaslu Trek offers an unparalleled Himalayan adventure, and hiring a guide through Unique Sherpa Trek & Expedition ensures safety, comfort, and a culturally immersive experience.
 From handling permits and logistics to providing local insights and emergency support, a guide enhances every aspect of the journey.
 Whether you’re crossing the challenging Larke La Pass or exploring remote Buddhist villages, a guide makes the trek more rewarding and worry-free.

-Mandatory Guide Rule – Since 2015, solo trekking has not allowed in Manaslu due to safety concerns.
+Mandatory Guide Rule – Since 2015, solo trekking has not been allowed in Manaslu due to safety concerns.
 You must hire a licensed guide or join a registered trekking agency.

 Altitude Sickness Management – Guides monitor your health, help with acclimatization, and know when to descend if symptoms occur.